ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 ## Controlling an RGB LED of type WS2812

-Example chapter09_08a utilizes object oriented programming techniques to control an RGB LED.
+Example chapter09_08a utilizes object oriented programming techniques to control a sequential chain of eight industry-standard RGB LEDs of type ws2812

 This example controls an RGB LED using programming techniques similar to those used in the previous example.
 There are, however, several differences such as the refactored, modernized LED-class hierarchy.
 The main difference, however, is that a _digitally_-controlled industry-standard RGB LED of type WS2812 is used.
-In addition, the color transitions at and around $255~\text{bits}$-RGB are slowed down providing emphasized, longer-lasting RGB hues near these points.
+In addition, the color transitions at (and around) $255~\text{bits}$-RGB are slowed down providing emphasized, longer-lasting RGB hues near these points.

 ## Controlling the WS2812